Royals vs. Twins Player Props Betting Odds

 Pasquantino Stats

-- Pasquantino has 25 hits with seven doubles, four home runs, 13 walks and seven RBI.
+- Pasquantino has recorded 26 hits with seven doubles, five home runs and 13 walks.
+He has driven in eight runs.

-- Pasquantino has recorded a base hit in four games in a row.
-In his last five games he is hitting .333 with a double, a home run, a walk and an RBI.
+- Pasquantino has recorded at least one hit in five straight games.
+In his last five games he is batting .381 with a double, two home runs, a walk and two RBI.

 Pasquantino Recent Games